Sanakan8472/copy-dialog-lunar-lander/README.md

 # Gameplay

-Once running, a tray icon is added that can be used to exit the app, change the difficulty in case your moon lander explodes even on a flat terrain.
+Once running, a tray icon is added that can be used to exit the app, change the difficulty in case your moon lander explodes even on flat terrain.
 * **Hard** means you need to be below 5m/s when touching the ground.
 * **Easy** eases the limit to below 10m/s.